-Activities and discharges affecting the Saldanha Bay and Langebaan Lagoon on the periphery of the Bay.
+Activities and discharges affecting Saldanha Bay and Langebaan Lagoon

+Major developments in the Bay itself over the last 50 years include the development of the Port of Saldanha (Marcus Island causeway and the iron ore terminal and associated infrastructure), the establishment of the small craft harbour, several marinas, mariculture farms and several fish processing factories.
+Extensive industrial and residential development has also become established on the periphery of the Bay.
 Anthropogenic pollutants and wastes find their way into the Bay from a range of activities and developments.
 These include port operations, shipping, ballast water discharges and oil spills, export of metal ores, municipal (sewage) and industrial discharges, biological waste associated with mariculture and storm water runoff.
 Urban and industrial developments encroaching into coastal areas have resulted in the loss of coastal habitats and have affected natural coastal processes, such as sand movement.
-Development of the port is expected to increase dramatically with the roll out of the Saldanha Bay Industrial Development Zone (IDZ), a process that was initiated in 2013.
+Development of the port is expected to increase dramatically with the establishment of the Saldanha Bay Industrial Development Zone (SBIDZ), a process that was initiated in 2013.